-Elephants are easy for kids to love.
+Elephants, and elephant toys, are easy for kids to love.
 Whether stitched together, made of silicone, or in their true form, kids naturally gravitate towards their curved trunks, kind eyes, and big, floppy ears.
-It doesn’t take much for an elephant to endear itself to us.
-But perhaps the most enchanting elephant toys I’ve ever come across is the Juno My Baby Elephant robotic toy.
+Equally, kids are into robot toys.
+Perhaps the most enchanting elephant toy I’ve ever come across is the Juno My Baby Elephant robotic toy.
 In addition to just looking adorable, the interactive, intelligent pachyderm responds to children, plays games, and has 150 sounds and words in her repertoire.
 It’ll easily become a kid’s new best friend.

 Created by Spinmaster, makers of Hatchimals, Juno is exceptionally well-made.
 She has a moving trunk and makes trumpet noises, nibbles on her peanut, plays with her toy mouse, and gives her humans kisses.
 Yes, there are a lot of interactive toys.
 But what makes Juno stand out in the popular and very cluttered robotic toy category is her sheer cuddliness, her interactivity, and the fact that she’s perfectly sized for little kids.
 Plus, if she gets even one more child to care about the plight of elephants, we’ve made some progress.